dikortis/LetsTalkETC/Episodes/Episode_9.md

-things that you discover I guess shortly after you discover we have a distributed currency is how do we how do we you know how do i how do we do exchanges I mean we still have that problem of not having distributed exchanges so one of the early one of the early attempts there
+things that you discover I guess shortly after you discover we have a distributed currency is how do we how do we you know we do exchanges I mean we still have that problem of not having distributed exchanges so one of the early one of the early attempts there